pdrinhobarbosa/droid-persistence-lib/README.md

     1 - Open your script on notepad++
     2 - Go to menu Format > convert to UTF-8
     3 - Go to menu Edit > convert end line > convert to format UNIX

+3 - Implement your provider:

+Create a new class that extends 'DplProvider' from this lib.

+Implement the methods to map your database tables and 'MATCHER_URI' from provider and the method that return your application's 'R.class'.

+- Authority:
+  By default, the lib will create the authority for your provider with the follow name:
+      ```
+      <your_app_package>.provider
+      ```
+	You can change this sub-writing the method 'getAuthority' from DplProvider.